Adult to child ratios

 For all sections, make sure that at every unit meeting there’s:

-• At least 1 adult volunteer with or working towards their leadership qualification.
+• At least 1 adult volunteer with or working towards their leader development programme (or holds a completed leadership qualification).

-• At least 1 leader, assistant leader, or leader in training with an up to date a safe space level 3.
+• At least 1 leader, assistant leader, or leader in training with an up-to-date a safe space level 3 or safer guiding.

 Adults with roles that require them should have a current Girlguiding disclosure check (DBS/Access NI/PVG).